Hebrew Bible

 He sets out again and promises to say only what God tells him to say to Balak.
 He tells the king that God brought the people out of Egypt, and that they are not to be cursed.
 Balak tells him that in that case, he should not bless or curse them.
 This angers Balak, who takes Balaam to different places in order to find one where he will curse the Hebrews.

 Eventually, when the king and the priest are overlooking the camp, Balaam realises that it is only right to bless the Israelites.
-He utters the infamous Mah Tovu prayer: How goodly are your tents, Jacob, and your dwelling places, Israel!
+He utters the famous Mah Tovu prayer: How goodly are your tents, Jacob, and your dwelling places, Israel!
 Balak is furous, but Balaam reassures him that the Israelites will not harm his people.
 They separate.

 The Israelites Sin